Recipes for Adapting Pre-trained Monolingual and Multilingual Models to Machine Translation: Results and Discussion

-For the \textit{Xx} $\rightarrow$ \textit{En} direction (Table~\ref{tab:mbart-en}) we can see that freezing the decoder always performs better than freezing the encoder (except for It-En where they perform roughly the same.)
-For the \textit{En} $\rightarrow$ \textit{Xx} direction (Table~\ref{tab:mbart-xx}) we see slightly weaker evidence for the opposite trend, with the decoder more useful to fine-tune.
-There is a more English data in mBART pre-training than data in other languages, which may account for better results with a frozen encoder (when English is the source language) or decoder (when English is the target language).
-Adding flexibility with adapters in the frozen layers improves performances in all languages and directions, except for Nepali to English.
+We find large benefits to simply fine-tuning the weights and biases of the pre-trained layer-norm weights (recall that after normalisation, the layer-norm module multiplies each hidden dimension by a weight and adds a bias); this was observed in the setting of BERT by \citet{houls}.
+This gains e.g. 0.5 BLEU for frozen BART (see Table~\ref{tab:freeze-ablatate}) and an average of 0.8 BLEU across five languages for mBART (see Table~\ref{tab:mbart-ln} compared to Table~\ref{tab:mbart-en}).
+Since these weights and biases are only 2$d$ parameters per layer-norm, where $d$ is the model dimension.
+This is parameter-efficient, with adding more parameters with `Adapters' on top of unfrozen layer-norm providing a smaller improvement. \paragraph{Encoder vs Decoder} For the \textit{Xx} $\rightarrow$ \textit{En} direction (Table~\ref{tab:mbart-en}) we can see that freezing the decoder always performs better than freezing the encoder (except for It-En where they perform roughly the same.)
+For the \textit{En} $\rightarrow$ \textit{Xx} direction (Table~\ref{tab:mbart-xx}) we see slightly weaker evidence for the opposite trend, with the decoder more useful to fine-tune; but for the high resource languages Es and Cs freezing the decoder works better.
+There is more English data in mBART pre-training than data in other languages, which may account for better results with a frozen encoder (when English is the source language) or decoder (when English is the target language).
+Adding flexibility with adapters in the frozen layers improves performance in all languages and directions, except for Ne$\rightarrow$En.

 We explore more fine-grained unfreezing for the \textit{Xx} $\rightarrow$ \textit{En} direction (Table~\ref{tab:mbart-en}).
 We fine-tuned three equally sized subsets of the decoder: the encoder-decoder attention layers (approx.\ $12 \cdot 4 d_\mathrm{BART}^2$ parameters), the self-attention layers in the decoder (approx.\ $12 \cdot 4 d_\mathrm{BART}^2$ parameters), or the entire last three layers of the decoder (approx.\ $3 \cdot 16 d_\mathrm{BART}^2$ parameters).
-We observe (in all language pairs except Nepali-English) that fine-tuning encoder-decoder attention performed best, with self-attention being the least useful to fine-tune.
-We hypothesize that this is because the pre-training task of mBART\, reconstructing noisy monolingual text, does not provide enough signal to align source and target text of different languages.
+We observe that fine-tuning the encoder-decoder attention performed well (note the last three layers include three encoder-decoder attention layers), with fine-tuning self-attention the least useful.
+We hypothesize that the pre-training task of mBART (reconstructing noisy monolingual sentences) does not help with teaching the encoder-decoder attention to align source and target text of different languages.